NotationCapital/Operating-Manual/README.md

 * To work extraordinarily hard for the founders we partner with, and to build a firm of lasting value in NYC.
 * To always try to do the right thing and to do the things we say we’re going to do.
 * To strive to be intellectually curious and optimistic about our future.
-* To value teamwork and collaboration amongst our partnership and with all of the founders in the Notation network.
+* To value teamwork and collaboration amongst our partnership and with all of the founders in the Notation community.
 * To win by building great products, valuing our collective customers, and creating significant financial outcomes.